Firezer27/airbnb-clone-project/README.md

   - A booking can have one associated payment.

-💳 4.
-Payments
+  <b>💳 4.
+Payments</b>

   Description:
   Tracks payment transactions related to bookings.
 It ensures all financial transactions are securely recorded and linked to their respective bookings.

 Key Fields: